theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ☞ https://www.arduino.cc/en/Tutorial/HomePage
 ☞ https://create.arduino.cc/projecthub

-[Hackster.io](https://www.hackster.io/) is the world’s fastest growing developer community for learning, programming, and building hardware.

 ## <a name="hardware">3.
-The Arduino Board
+The Arduino Board</a>
 The Arduino board is a small microcontroller or, in other words, a small computer chip on a circuitboard.
-This computer is at least a thousand times less powerful than your laptop, but it’s a lot cheaper and very useful to build interesting devices.
+This computer is at least a thousand times less powerful than your laptop, but it is also a lot cheaper and very useful to build interesting devices.

 We will be using an [keyestudio Uno R3](https://www.keyestudio.com/keyestudio-uno-r3-atmega328p-development-board-usb-cable-for-arduino-p0513-p0513.html) arduino clone.